styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-contact/README.md

                 // This will be added to your navigation menu
                 navigation: [{ label: `Contact`, url: `/contact/` }], },
+            //For netlify users only: remove serviceConfig or read section on netlify below.
             serviceConfig: {
-                // This is the endpoint where your form data is sent to
+                // This is the endpoint where your form data is sent to (optional, default: `/`)
                 url: `https://api.your-server.com/contact`,
+                // Must match the content type your service endpoint is expecting
+                // optional, default: `application/x-www-form-urlencoded`
+                contentType: `application/json`,
+                // The data is a regular json object
+                // optional, default: url encoding
+                encodeFormData: data => JSON.stringify(data),
             },
             // Customize your page content here
             pageContext: {